Attorney Visa Sponsorship Jobs in Washington

 Which visa types are most common for attorney roles in Washington?

-The H-1B is the most common visa for attorney positions, as law qualifies as a specialty occupation requiring at least a Juris Doctor degree.
+The H-1B visa is the most common visa for attorney positions, as law qualifies as a specialty occupation requiring at least a Juris Doctor degree.
 The O-1A is an option for attorneys with recognized distinctions, such as published work or significant case outcomes.
-TN status is available for Canadian and Mexican nationals who hold an LL.B or J.D. and have a qualifying offer.
+TN visa status is available for Canadian and Mexican nationals who hold an LL.B or J.D. and have a qualifying offer.

 Which cities in Washington have the most attorney sponsorship jobs?